dustywhite7/pythonMikkeli/courseSlides/3 - Functions.md

 # Arguments, Scope

 **Arguments** are **variables** that we provide to our function.
-These variables receive special names (assigned by us), so that our function will work, no matter what specific variables we provide to them.
+These variables receive special names (assigned by us), so that our function will work, no matter what specific variables or values we provide to them.

 Arguments to a function are **local** in scope, meaning that these special function names **do not exist outside of our function**